New Financial Audit Standard Encourages Oversight

 Requiring better financial audit communication is expected to help smooth out any wrinkles that might arise in advance of a company’s financial-reporting cycle.
 It is to the benefit of a company and its financial audit committee to hear upfront about concerns that might spring up over applying new accounting standards or about any unusual financial transactions that are outside of the normal course of business rather than when a company is about to release its earnings.
 It’s really putting them companies on notice that there’s a risk around financial reporting that we see emerging here.”

-Under the new Financial Audit Standard, an auditor would also be required to ask a company what plans it has to mitigate a particular issue before formulating his or her conclusion, which would mark a change from current practice.
-“This significantly puts the audit committee into the equation and consideration of what the auditor is doing.
+Under the new Financial Audit Standard, an Accountant would also be required to ask a company what plans it has to mitigate a particular issue before formulating his or her conclusion, which would mark a change from current practice.
+“This significantly puts the audit committee into the equation and consideration of what the Accountant is doing.

-The auditor would also have to tell the audit committee about significant risks he or she may have identified and update the audit committee about changes he or she may have to the overall strategy of the audit.
-If any departure from a standard auditor report is necessary, that would also have to be shared with the audit committee.
+The Accountant would also have to tell the audit committee about significant risks he or she may have identified and update the audit committee about changes he or she may have to the overall strategy of the audit.
+If any departure from a standard Accountant report is necessary, that would also have to be shared with the audit committee.

 The new Financial Audit standard became a priority at the board because of a perceived need to improve transparency in the entire audit process, from the development of company financial statements to the deliberations of audit committees to PCAOB inspections.
 PCAOB board member Jay Hanson notes that the oversight body should share as much as possible about its insights into public-company auditing.
 It’s clear that at least some audit-committee members are doing an outstanding job, exactly what the Sarbanes-Oxley Act envisioned, and I think part of our job is to help other audit-committee members to get to that high level.
 Sarbanes-Oxley requires that the audit committee be independent of company management.